seanphenomenon/hackathon-starter/README.md

+This is a simple randomized Dad Joke generator using two third-party API's (dad-jokes rapid api and giphy meme api).
+Built with Javascript, React,Express, and Bootstrap.

 # React Starter w/ Express Server, using Webpack

 This is a project template that can be used to quickly start a react project.
 It has minimal dependencies and has a server route that you can use to proxy requests without exposing your api keys.